khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

 man; the latter thinks that he is as wicked as himself.
 Thus I have seen vile creatures imagine in their vile souls that everybody was like themselves; they would never believe that it was possible, in one way or another, not to have their faults.
-There is no character more corrupt, there is none more remote from being virtuous and good.
+There is no character more corrupt; there is none more remote from being virtuous and good.
 Anyone who is in this state cannot hope to be cured at all.
 Allāh help us in all matters.